Hexaamminecobalt(III) chloride

-Originally salts of [Co(NH3)6]3+ were described as the luteo (Latin: yellow) complex of cobalt.
-This name has been discarded as modern chemistry considers color less important than molecular structure.
-Other similar complexes also had color names, such as purpureo (Latin: purple) for a cobalt pentammine complex, and praseo (Greek: green) and violeo (Latin: violet) for two isomeric tetrammine complexes.

 Properties and structure

 [Co(NH3)6]3+ is diamagnetic, with a low-spin 3d6 octahedral Co(III) center.
 The cation obeys the 18-electron rule and is considered to be a classic example of an exchange inert metal complex.
 As a manifestation of its inertness, [Co(NH3)6]Cl3 can be recrystallized unchanged from concentrated hydrochloric acid: the NH3 is so tightly bound to the Co(III) centers that it does not dissociate to allow its protonation.
 In contrast, labile metal ammine complexes, such as [Ni(NH3)6]Cl2, react rapidly with acids, reflecting the lability of the Ni(II)–NH3 bonds.
 Upon heating, hexamminecobalt(III) begins to lose some of its ammine ligands, eventually producing a stronger oxidant.

 The chloride ions in [Co(NH3)6]Cl3 can be exchanged with a variety of other anions such as nitrate, bromide, iodide, sulfamate to afford the corresponding [Co(NH3)6]X3 derivative.
 Such salts are orange or bright yellow and display varying degrees of water solubility.
-The chloride ion can be also exchanged with more complex anions such as the hexathiocyanatochromate(III), yielding a pink compound with formula [Co(NH3)6][Cr(SCN)6], or the ferricyanide ion.
+The chloride ion can be also exchanged with more complex anions such as the hexathiocyanatochromate(III), yielding a pink compound with formula [Co(NH3)6] [Cr(SCN)6], or the ferricyanide ion.